UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ## 5. Open Sailbot Workspace in a Dev Container

 1. Ensure that Docker is running
-2. Run the `Dev Containers: Reopen in Container` command
+2. Run the `Dev Containers: Reopen in Container` VS Code command

 ## 6. Open the workspace file